-When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This Is Season 13?
+When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This is Season 13?

 Wizard Captain Keith Colburn’s strategy is that he does not repeat the previous year’s hot spot.
 Unlike some of the other captains, Keith is not from a fishing family, so he does not return to the family “hot spot.”
 Instead, Captain Keith declares that he uses “science” to find the crab.

 Although Captain Johnathan Hillstrand has announced that he plans on retiring from fishing, fans are wondering about Captain Andy.
-The Inquisitr previously reported that Andy Hillstrand did fish this crab season, although they were not sure if Andy will make the final show cut.
+Inquisitr previously reported that Andy Hillstrand did fish this crab season, although they were not sure if Andy will make the final show cut.
 The Deadliest Catch Twitter page has already tweeted a photo of Andy, so this looks promising and should please fans of the Time Bandit.

 With an experienced crew and some modifications to the Time Bandit, Andy's ready to go fish! https://t.co/DE66pXwlXf pic.twitter.com/afAJCj5Uj8